Table of Contents

-Starting with Agnes, The setup of writer-director Mickey Reece’s Agnes seems like the standard starting line for a gauntlet of spiritual horror.
+Agnes, the setup of writer-director Mickey Reece’s Agnes seems like the standard starting line for a gauntlet of spiritual horror.
 At the beginning of the film, the eponymous nun (Hayley McFarland) is seen having a profane and apparently telekinetic outburst over dinner together with her fellow sisters, after which two priests are dispatched to perform an exorcism on her.

 Midway through, though, the film abandons its exorcism conceit and switches to a different nun’s perspective a while after she leaves the convent.
 Throughout this extensive stretch of the film, Reece’s script homes in on Mary’s (Molly Quinn) look for something new to be dedicated to and live by, which she finds briefly within the company of a comic (Sean Gunn) who was once a devotee and teacher to Agnes.

-As such, Agnes files religion alongside other power structures which will provide comfort and stability but also create space for abuse of the facility dynamic.
+Agnes files religion alongside other power structures which will provide comfort and stability but also create space for abuse of the facility dynamic.
 The film is neither a particular condemnation nor celebration of earnest belief, but rather a thoughtful examination of the human desire for it and therefore the accompanying hope that it’s going to exorcise the emptiness we feel.
-Steven Scaife

 Star cast: Molly Quinn, Hayley McFarland, Rachel True, Chris Browning